Programs & Centers

-The Center for Health Equity Research (CHER) brings together scholars, trainees, and community members from diverse disciplines by forming collaborative multidisciplinary teams with a shared commitment to health equity, innovation and translational research; this shared commitment serves as a bridge among their disciplines and levels of experience.
+The UNC Center for Health Equity Research (CHER), directed by Giselle Corbie-Smith, brings together scholars, trainees, and community members from diverse disciplines by forming collaborative multidisciplinary teams with a shared commitment to health equity, innovation and translational research; this shared commitment serves as a bridge among their disciplines and levels of experience.
 CHER members generate new knowledge and contribute to the science of health equity research thus driving innovation in collaboration with underserved communities to improve health.

-Medical Anthropology addresses the biological, cultural, and political-economic dimensions of health, illness, and healing historically and at present.
+Medical anthropology addresses the biological, cultural, and political-economic dimensions of health, illness, and healing historically and at present.
 Research includes attention to the body as a site of symbols and evolutionary processes, suffering and healing as interpretive processes, and the multiple facets of affliction at individual and collective levels.
-At UNC, Medical Anthropology is a Program that spans the theories and methods of the 3 Concentrations in our Anthropology department: Evolution and Ecology (EE), History, Meaning and Materiality (HMM), and Social Formations and Processes (SFP).
+The UNC Medical Anthropology Program spans the theories and methods of the 3 Concentrations in our Anthropology department: Evolution and Ecology (EE), History, Meaning and Materiality (HMM), and Social Formations and Processes (SFP).
 Mara Buchbinder, Sue Estroff, and Barry Saunders are Social Medicine faculty who serve on the Medical Anthropology Program.